avafinger/bananapi-zero-ubuntu-base-minimal/README.md

 Known issues:

     * Hit ENTER twice to see the login prompt if you get a blank screen
-    * Boot with your monitor/display turned before you power the board
+    * Boot with your monitor/display turned ON before you power the board
     * HDMI driver is under development, Jernej (the dev. person behind the driver) has given some tips to fix this issue.
     * Debian Bug report logs - #892229